rmassidda/ir-2019/05_index_construction.md

 Partitioning by terms means that each node of the cluster contains a partition of the terms and all of their posting lists.
 A query is routed to the nodes corresponding to its query terms.
-In principle, this allows greater concurreyncy, but in practice this behaviour turns out to be non-trival for multiword queries and load-balancing.
+In principle, this allows greater concurrency, but in practice this behaviour turns out to be non-trivial for multiword queries and load-balancing.

 A more common implementation is to partition by documents, each node contains the index for a subset of all documents.
 Each query is distributed to all nodes, with the results from various nodes being merged before presentation to the user.
-This partitioning simpifies the communication, but requires to contact all the nodes to compute any global operation.
+This partitioning simplifies the communication, but requires to contact all the nodes to compute any global operation.

 ## Dynamic indexing
 When dealing with dynamic collections new approaches are needed to correctly index them.